-I hope the planned projects, improvements and upgrades in the Delivery Program and Operational Plan will fire your imagination for Liverpool's exciting future and wanting to be a part of it.
+I hope the planned activities and projects detailed in the Delivery Program and Operational Plan will further ignite your excitement for the future of Liverpool and the opportunity to be a part of it.
+I look forward to working with you and making our City an even better place to live, work and play.